Analysis | 4 poll numbers that could spell doom for Trump and the GOP

 The battles for the presidency, the Senate and particularly the House generally run through the suburbs, because these areas include inordinate amounts of swing voters.
 These areas in Michigan, Pennsylvania and Wisconsin proved crucial for Trump in 2016, but they also played a major role in delivering the House back to the Democrats in the 2018 midterms.

-This also appears to be one are in which Trump has seen some of his most significant erosion since 2016.
+This also appears to be one demographic in which Trump has seen some of his most significant erosion since 2016.

-A recent NPR/PBS/Marist College poll showed Trump losing the suburbs by 25 points, 60 percent to 35 percent, despite winning them by a few points in 2016.
+A recent NPR-PBS-Marist College poll showed Trump losing the suburbs by 25 points, 60 percent to 35 percent, despite winning them by a few points in 2016.

 Other polls also show huge shifts, though not all quite as big.
 Fox News polls showed Biden leading suburban voters by six points in Florida (a 14-point shift from 2016), by 20 points in Georgia (a 25-point shift) and by 21 points in North Carolina (an astounding 45-point shift).